-In this section, we investigate local convergence properties of the sequence $\{x_k\}$ assuming that it converges to a strict local minimal $\bar{x}$.
-First we will show that the sequence converges locally linearly to the strict local minima, and then we will prove that when $f$ is strongly convex, we cannot aim at local super-linear convergence using random subspace.
+In this section, we investigate local convergence properties of the sequence $\{x_k\}$ assuming that it converges to a strict local minimizer $\bar{x}$.
+First we will show that the sequence converges locally linearly to the strict local minimizer; then we will prove that, when $f$ is strongly convex, we cannot aim at local super-linear convergence using random subspace.
 Finally, we will prove that when the Hessian at $\bar{x}$ is rank deficient then we can attain super-linear convergence for $s<n$ large enough.

 \begin{assumption} For all $x,y$

 holds in some neighborhood $B_H$ of $\bar{x}$. \end{assumption}